Cldwlkn13/trumps/README.md

     - When they are prompted or presented with information
     - They are referred to where appropriate by the name they entered

-* On the "landing-card" the user can clearly see they need to enter their name, and where to do it.
+* On the "landing-card" the user can clearly [see](readme-files/us003-1.JPG) they need to enter their name, and where to do it.
 * The name is persisted to the cache on submit.
-* If they do not enter a valid name, then a warning dialog appears informing them.
+* If they do not enter a valid name, then a [warning dialog](readme-files/us003-2.JPG) appears informing them.
-* The name submitted is then used in other parts of the game, and that name is correct.
+* The name submitted is then used in other parts of the game, and that name is correct, e.g. [here](readme-files/us003-3.JPG).

 #US004 As the site owner, I want users to have the option to suggest new ideas for card themes (2 tests) &check;